top of page

 Wednesday 5 February 2025, Zoom, 7.00pm - 9.00pm; £20/£15

-An inclusive, interactive two-hour workshop with playwright and poet James McDermott, where writers will learn tools and techniques to help them re-see loss, and explore innovative and inventive approaches to writing.
-James’ new poetry collection, Father Myself (February 2025), explores grief and growth after losing his father to COVID.
+Join us for an inclusive, interactive two-hour workshop with playwright, screenwriter and poet James McDermott, where writers will learn tools and techniques to help them re-see loss, and explore innovative and inventive approaches to writing.

 Literature and Offence: Mark Rosenblatt with Monika Smialkowska